Lucy Bronze: Early years and education

 Lucia Roberta Tough Bronze was born on 28 October 1991 in Berwick-upon-Tweed to a Portuguese father, Joaquim Bronze, and an English mother, Diane née Tough.
+The family lived in Faro, Portugal, and only moved back to Lindisfarne (Holy Island, off the coast of the north of England) the week Bronze was born; she was almost born on the island, but her mother did not want a potential helicopter transfer to hospital.
 She is British-Portuguese and has an older brother and a younger sister.
+The siblings, in line with Portuguese naming customs, all took both their parents' surnames; born in England, Bronze has her maternal surname Tough as a middle name in such contexts.
 They were raised bilingual, though Bronze has said she is not very comfortable when speaking Portuguese.
-She was very shy and would not speak much in general.
+She was very shy when young and would not speak much in general.

 As a child, she began playing football with her brother and his friends, first playing in Faro.
-She grew up around the North East, living on Lindisfarne (Holy Island, where her grandmother was caretaker of Lindisfarne Castle), in Belford, and in Alnwick.
+She grew up around the North East, living on Lindisfarne (where her maternal family is from and were caretakers of Lindisfarne Castle), in Belford, and in Alnwick.
 Having played football for Belford, Bronze joined Alnwick Town when young and stayed with them to the under-11 level, but Football Association (FA) rules prevented her from continuing with the boys' team when she turned twelve.
 In the Alnwick juniors squad, Bronze was the best player on the team, picking up six "man of the match" awards from eight games; the manager was so intent for her to continue playing when she turned twelve that he helped open a discrimination case against the FA in the hopes they would allow an exception.
 They did not, but did set a target to support more girls' football teams in rural Northern areas as an alternative solution.
 After winning the UEFA Women's Euro 2022, a plaque honouring Bronze as part of the "Where Greatness Is Made" campaign was installed at the Alnwick Town ground.